Table Of Contents

 How Accrual Accounting Works?

+Now that you’ve learned What is Accrual Accounting and its importance, it’s time to learn how it works.
 Accrual Accounting follows a structured process to ensure accurate financial reporting.
-The key steps include:
+The key steps include the following:

 Gain essential ACA skills - join the Business, Technology & Finance (BTF) Course and excel!